NehorayFromIsrael/Neogram/README.txt

 --- Send Class ---

- all the send functions , use them only in content functions to make all you system well organized

 # -In order to use Send Functions you have to import Send module: "from Program.Send import Send as Send" - #
 # -In order to use Button Functions you have to import Button module: "from Program.Button import Button as Button" - #